What is eNPS or the employee Net Promoter Score?

 If the survey is responsive that makes it easier for the employees who are able to answer with their mobile phone.
 Distributing the survey through SMS can give a higher response rate and quicker replies.

-Since it is an automatized process, the HR department does not have to spend time on administrating results but can send them directly to e.g. regional- or department management who quickly can see their performance in comparison to others.
+Since it is an automatized process, the HR department does not have to spend time on administrating results.
+Instead can send them directly to e.g. regional- or department management.
+Who quickly can see their performance in comparison to others.